parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 nohup ./SRA_to_consensus.sh SRR15943386
 ```

 We use the `nohup` command on this script also, because it can take up to 1 hour to run!
 So we will let this program do its thing for a bit while we go do some other exercises.
-So let's navigate back to our AWS console tab and move on to some other work.
+Let's navigate back to our AWS console tab and move on to some other work.

 ---